 Tell your vaccine provider if you:

-• have a weakened immune system or are on a medicine that affects your immune system.
+• have a weakened immune system due to a condition or medication.

-In some cases, your health care provider may decide to postpone RSV vaccination until a future visit.
+In some cases, your health care provider may decide to postpone vaccination to a future visit.

-Side effects that have been reported with RSV vaccine, mRNA include:
+Side effects that have been reported with the RSV Vaccine include:

 People sometimes faint after medical procedures, including vaccination.
 Tell your provider if you feel dizzy or have vision changes or ringing in the ears.

 Adverse reactions should be reported to the Vaccine Adverse Event Reporting System (VAERS).
 Your health care provider will usually file this report, or you can do it yourself.
-Visit the VAERS website at http://www.vaers.hhs.gov or call 1-800-822-7967.
-VAERS is only for reporting reactions, and VAERS staff does not give medical advice.
+Visit https://vaers.hhs.gov or call 1-800-822-7967.
+VAERS is only for reporting reactions, and VAERS staff members do not give medical advice.

 How can I learn more?